World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Method

 Once trained to precisely generate execution outcomes conditioned on action inputs, our video world model serves as a reliable virtual environment for downstream policy evaluation and RL post-training.

-We employ OpenVLA-OFT \cite{kim2025fine} as our base VLA model and adopt the training framework established by SimpleVLA-RL \cite{li2025simplevla}.
-For a target task characterized by a sparse \ourdataset dataset (typically comprising fewer than 50 success and 50 near-success samples), we first fine-tune both the world model and the policy model to adapt to the specific scenario.
-Subsequently, we replace the conventional physics-based simulator in the SimpleVLA-RL pipeline with our learned world model.
+We adopt OpenVLA-OFT \cite{kim2025fine} as the base policy and build a GRPO-based post-training pipeline following SimpleVLA-RL \cite{li2025simplevla}.
+For each target task with a sparse \ourdataset dataset (typically fewer than 50 success and 50 near-success trajectories), we first fine-tune both the world model and policy to the specific scenario.
+During RL, the learned world model replaces physics-based simulators, autoregressively generating multi-step visual observations and reward predictions conditioned on policy actions.
+These predictions are fed back to the policy in a closed loop to enable full rollout generation.
+The world model also provides step-wise rewards, which are thresholded into binary success signals and used to compute advantages over groups of rollouts for policy updates.

-In this configuration, the world model generates next-step observations autoregressively based on the policy's action outputs, which are then fed back to the policy for subsequent chunk predictions.
-This closed-loop interaction enables the policy to perform complete, multi-step rollouts within the world simulator.
-Furthermore, our world model provides a reward prediction at each step, which serves to determine the status of the current rollout.
-Following the SimpleVLA-RL protocol, after generating a group of rollouts within the world model, the VLA policy is updated via computed advantages.

 As depicted in Figure~\ref{fig:pipeline}, a key advantage of our method is the establishment of a comprehensive, iterative joint-optimization framework for both the world model and the VLA policy.
 Following each RL update, we collect success and near-success rollouts generated by the newly trained VLA policy when deployed in its target environment.
 These rollouts are then used to augment the \ourdataset dataset for subsequent iterations of world model fine-tuning.
 This iterative refinement ensures that the world model progressively improves its ability to synthesize precise execution outcomes, which in turn enhances the effectiveness of the next RL phase for the VLA policy.
 In the experimental section, we validate that this joint-optimization process does yield superior VLA RL performance.